cloudify-cosmo/cloudify-dev/guides/dev-env-improve/tips/gitconfig.md

-## Config Git Enviourment ##
+## Config Git Environment ##

-Use the following lines in order to configure your git enviourment.
+Use the following lines in order to configure your git environment.
 Just set it as the ~/.gitconfig content